I'm Not Like Everybody Else

 "I'm Not Like Everybody Else" is a song written by Ray Davies and first recorded by the Kinks in 1966 and released that year as the B-side of "Sunny Afternoon".
 The lead vocal is sung by Dave Davies, with occasional parts vocalized by his brother Ray, the band's usual lead singer.
 The song is a defiant anthem of non-conformity.
-It has been covered by various artists, notably the Chocolate Watchband in their 1968 rendition of the song.
+It has been covered by various artists, notably the Chocolate Watchband in their 1968 rendition of the song, and by Australian band Jimmy and the Boys, who covered it as their debut single in 1979.

 History

 Davies had written the song for the Animals, but it was turned down, so the Kinks released their own version with guitarist Dave Davies on lead vocals.
 This went against the norm where each brother usually sang songs they had written themselves.
 Later performances of the song were sung by Ray, with Dave providing backing vocals and Eric Clapton-influenced guitar solos.
 Both the Davies brothers continue to perform the song in their solo concerts.

-Dave Davies described the song as "a Kinks fans favourite."
+Dave Davies described the song as "a Kinks fans favourite".
 He also said, "[I]t was never a hit for the Kinks, but over the years every true Kinks fan relates to that particular song, and it's funny, because that particular version is one of the only songs where Ray and I actually swap lead vocals.
 Elsewhere, when he sings lead I do the octave harmonies, or where I sing lead he's doing background vocals.
 Ray and I have very different ranges, fortunately, and our textures are different, which really helps for distinctive harmonies."